ORDER VEOZAH FREE TRIAL VOUCHERS

 WARNINGS AND PRECAUTIONS

-In 3 clinical trials, elevations in serum transaminase [alanine aminotransferase (ALT) and/or aspartate aminotransferase (AST)] levels > 3x the upper limit of normal (ULN) occurred in 2.3% of women receiving VEOZAH and 0.9% of women receiving placebo.
+In 3 clinical trials, elevations in serum transaminase [alanine aminotransferase (ALT) and/or aspartate aminotransferase (AST)] levels > 3x ULN occurred in 2.3% of women receiving VEOZAH and 0.9% of women receiving placebo.
 No elevations in serum total bilirubin (> 2x ULN) occurred.
 Women with ALT or AST elevations were generally asymptomatic.
 Transaminase levels returned to pretreatment levels (or close to these) without sequelae with dose continuation, and upon dose interruption, or discontinuation.
 Women with cirrhosis were not studied.

-In the postmarketing setting, a case of acute mixed hepatocellular cholestatic drug-induced liver injury with elevations of ALT, AST, alkaline phosphatase (ALP), and total bilirubin with symptoms of fatigue, nausea, pruritus, jaundice, pale feces, and dark urine occurred in a woman receiving VEOZAH.
-The individual’s signs and symptoms gradually resolved after discontinuation of the drug.
+In the postmarketing setting, cases of drug-induced liver injury with elevations of ALT, AST, alkaline phosphatase (ALP), and total bilirubin occurred within 40 days of starting VEOZAH.
+Patients reported a general sense of feeling unwell and symptoms of fatigue, nausea, pruritus, jaundice, pale feces, and dark urine.
+The patients’ signs and symptoms gradually resolved after discontinuation of VEOZAH.

 Perform baseline hepatic laboratory tests to evaluate for hepatic function and injury [including serum ALT, serum AST, serum ALP, and serum bilirubin (total and direct)] prior to VEOZAH initiation.
-Do not start VEOZAH if the concentration of ALT or AST is ≥ 2x ULN or if the total bilirubin is elevated (e.g., ≥ 2x ULN) for the evaluating laboratory.
-If baseline hepatic transaminase evaluation is < 2x ULN and the total bilirubin is normal, VEOZAH can be started.
+Do not start VEOZAH if ALT or AST is ≥ 2x ULN or if the total bilirubin is ≥ 2x ULN for the evaluating laboratory.

 Perform follow-up hepatic laboratory tests monthly for the first 3 months, at 6 months, and 9 months after initiation of therapy.

+See BOXED WARNING for full hepatic laboratory testing protocol and discontinuation criteria.
 Exclude alternative causes of hepatic laboratory test elevations.

 ADVERSE REACTIONS